But that's not what he finds when he looks outside.

 “We won’t need those,” I said.
 I taped the box closed.

 The next box was heavy.
 “CDs and DVDs from the living room.
+I’m the only one who listened to music CDs or watched movie DVDs.
 I want to take those,” Adam said.

 The next box had the components of the stereo system from the living room.
 “I want that, too.
-That way, I can play CDs.”
+That way, I can play the CDs and DVDs.”

-“That’s enough,” I said.
+“That’s enough for now,” I said.
 “It looks like Ted didn’t have enough room in his pickup to take everything.”
 I looked up at the garage door opener.
 “We should disconnect the garage door opener so it can’t be opened with the remote, if you’d like me to do that, Adam.
 I can block the track so it can’t be forced open from the outside.
-Then, if it’s alright with you, I’m going to call a locksmith and have all the locks changed, and we’ll take care of that this evening.”
+Then, if it’s alright with you, I’m going to call a locksmith and have all the locks changed, and we’ll take care of that later this evening.
+Is that also okay with you, Mrs. Billingsley?”

 “I like that idea,” Adam said.
 “It means that someone can’t get in if they have the old key.
 That’s good.”